Guide

 Consistency and scalability benefits

-Manual collections don't scale.
+Manual collections can't keep up as your business grows.
 As your client base grows, the time required for invoicing and follow-up grows with it.
+Automatic billing scales effortlessly:

 • Same effort, more clients: Automation handles 10 clients or 100 with the same setup